 The User Interface Extension features one of the fastest graphics engines, associated with a unique int-based event management system.

-This chapter describes the UI3 notions, available since MicroEJ Architecture UI pack 13.0.0 and higher: MicroUI 3.0, Front Panel v6, Low Level APIs
+This chapter describes the UI3 notions, available since MicroEJ Architecture UI pack 13.0.0 and higher: MicroUI 3.0, Front Panel v6, Abstraction Layer APIs

 The diagram below shows a simplified view of the components involved in the provisioning of User Interface Extension.